MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Material resource plan

-A *material resource plan* entity captures details about the material resource plan that contains the quantity of items that is required to satisfy demand for an end product and achieve the master plan schedule.
+A *MaterialResourcePlan* entity captures details about the material resource plan that contains the quantity of items that is required to satisfy demand for an end product and achieve the master plan schedule.

 | Attribute              | Description | Type | Required |
 |------------------------|-------------|------|----------|